 Our Experience - Defective Medical Device Litigation

-“Our firm has significant experience in the area of defective medical devices and mesh related injuries.”
+"Our firm has significant experience in the area of defective devices and pelvic mesh related injuries."

-In addition to our national representation of numerous consumers injured by other forms of defective mesh products, our attorneys are actively involved in the investigation regarding the use of transvaginal mesh and vaginal mesh products.
+In addition to our national representation of numerous consumers injured by other forms of defective pelvic mesh, our attorneys are actively involved in the investigation regarding the use of transvaginal mesh devices.

-We are able to draw upon the pool of experience gained in other mesh and products liability litigation to appropriately investigate, evaluate, and pursue potential transvaginal mesh injury claims.
+We are able to draw upon the pool of experience gained in other pelvic mesh and products liability litigation to appropriately investigate, evaluate, and pursue potential mesh injury claims.

-Treatment of the various types of complications included additional surgical procedures (some of them to remove the mesh), IV therapy, blood transfusions, and drainage of hematomas or abscesses.
+Treatment of the various types of complications included additional surgical procedures (some of them to remove the pelvic mesh in vaginal tissue), IV therapy, blood transfusions, and drainage of hematomas or abscesses.